-In 2020, investment experience on alternative long-duration assets backing policyholder liabilities was unfavourable (2019 favourable) primarily due to losses in real estate properties, and private equities, timber and agriculture properties as well as in oil and gas properties.
-In 2020, alternative long-duration asset origination did not exceed (2019 - exceeded) valuation requirements.
+In 2021, investment experience on alternative long-duration assets backing policyholder liabilities was favourable (2020 - unfavourable) primarily due to gains in private equities and real estate properties, partially offset by losses in timber and agriculture properties.
+In 2021, alternative long-duration asset origination did not exceed (2020 - did not exceed) valuation requirements.

-In 2020, for the business that is dynamically hedged, segregated fund guarantee experience on residual, non-dynamically hedged market risks were unfavourable (2019) - favourable).
-For the business that is not dynamically hedged, experience on segregated fund guarantees due to changes in the market value of assets under management was also unfavourable (2019 - favourable).
+In 2021, for the business that is dynamically hedged, segregated fund guarantee experience on residual, non-dynamically hedged market risks were unfavourable (2020 - unfavourable).
+For the business that is not dynamically hedged, experience on segregated fund guarantees due to changes in the market value of assets under management was also unfavourable (2020 - unfavourable).
 This excludes the experience on the macro equity hedges.

-In 2020, investment expense experience was unfavourable (2019 - unfavourable) when compared to the Company's assumptions.
+In 2021, investment expense experience was unfavourable (2020 - unfavourable) when compared to the Company's assumptions.